-THE ST. JOE COMPANY SUPPLEMENTAL DISCLOSURES OF CASH FLOW INFORMATION
+THE ST. JOE COMPANY SUPPLEMENTAL DISCLOSURES OF CASH FLOW INFORMATION (Dollars in thousands)

 The following table provides a reconciliation of cash, cash equivalents and restricted cash reported within the condensed consolidated balance sheets that sum to the total of the amounts shown in the condensed consolidated statements of cash flows.